ThingSet via LoRaWAN

 The ThingSet mapping is optimized for Class A devices, which allow only a very limited amount of downlink messages from the gateway to the device.
 This means that a request/response model is not suitable over LoRaWAN.

-Instead, the communication mainly relies on statements sent from the device to the gateway.
+Instead, the communication mainly relies on reports sent from the device to the gateway.

 The ports are mapped to the ThingSet data object IDs and only IDs from 0x01..0x3F are used for communication via LoRaWAN.

-Only the values are communicated regularly.
-The corresponding IDs for each statement are sent only once during startup to the port with ID + 0x40.
+It is recommended to communicate only the values regularly and send corresponding IDs for each report only once during startup (port with ID + 0x40).